 Dash cams are something that just about everyone should have in their car.
-Whether you get a high end model that records both at the front and the rear, or just a more budget-oriented variant that will have you covered for the front, just buying it is only half of the whole process.
-You’ll also need to mount it, and make sure it’s recording when you need it to.
+Whether you get a high-end model that records both at the front and the rear, or just a more budget-oriented variant that will have you covered for the front, just buying it is only half of the whole process.
+You’ll also need to mount it and make sure it’s recording when you need it to.

 How to choose a dash cam

-Without going into too much details (we’ve got a detailed guide here as well), what are the key few things that matter when buying a dash cam?
+Without going into too many details (we’ve got a detailed guide here as well), what are the key few things that matter when buying a dash cam?
 Well, the most important one is the resolution, and then you’ve got things such as field of view, display, additional functionality, etc.

 The resolution is the most important thing, as it directly dictates the image quality you’ll get from your dash cam.
 The cheapest, most budget-oriented models, will come with a 480p camera.
 While during the day, that could be enough, when there isn’t too much light you’ll seldom get usable video from it.
 The minimum, if you can afford it, should be a 720p camera.
 Fortunately, most of the midrange models are 720p, so you’re good to go.
 However, if you’re willing to spend a bit more, by all means go for a 1080p, or even 4K camera.
 A higher resolution lets you distinguish details such as license plates and faces, so it’s more than useful.